 I had a breakthrough when I went to the Story Grid workshop in New York City led by Shawn Coyne.
 He's Steven Pressfield's editor, the author of The Story Grid, and the creator of the Story Grid podcast.

 I went to the workshop skeptically—attending mostly because my friend Tim Grahl was helping to run it.
 I had read the book before and listened to a few podcast episodes, but I honestly wasn't expecting to be radically transformed by the workshop.
 I've been studying writing and storytelling for over a decade.
 I thought I might get a few good tips, but I didn't believe Coyne or anyone else would have that much to teach me that I hadn't heard before.

 I was wrong.
 The workshop completely changed my writing and editing process.
 Since then, the Story Grid has become a constant when framing working the structure of my story.

 I also finally knew why my good book wasn't great.
 I finally understood why my story wasn't working.

 My story lacked a dilemma, what Coyne calls a crisis

 You may have heard that in a good story your protagonist must make a decision.
 I knew this, but what I was lacking was how to set up that decision.
-The story crisis is the moment where your protagonist is placed into such a tight spot that he or she has to choose, and importantly, that decision carries so much weight that there is no turning back from it.
+The dilemma is the moment where your protagonist is placed into such a tight spot that he or she has to choose, and importantly, that decision carries so much weight that there is no turning back from it.

 In other words, a dilemma is drama.

 Have you ever been reading a book when you find yourself thinking, “There's no possible way this character can get out of this situation!
 This is just too bad.
 They're in way over their head, and there is no getting out of it.”

-THAT is a literary crisis.
+THAT is a literary dilemma.
 And readers love this moment.
 Why?
 Because we want to know what happens next!